 3.3.2 Four Component Hydrograph Separation

 Correlation analysis suggests that QF, new water, and QFnew were the superior predictors of event P loads (Table S5).
+Nazari et al. [16] showed that including the four-component hydrograph separation improved the prediction of SRP concentrations in TD, suggesting matrix-PFP mixing is an important indicator of SRP in TD.
+Thus, the four-component hydrograph separation approach could be a valuable tool for the LCB.
+For example, matrix-PFP interactions could improve field scale-P export models like the VT P-Index [62].

 On average, QFnew represented a high proportion of total flow (46%), and peak contributions were as follows: 73% for QFnew, 68% for QFold, 18% for SFnew, and 49% for SFold (Table 4).
 Nazari et al. [16] found lower peak contributions from QFnew (66%) and QFold (27%), yet higher peak contributions from SFnew (33%) and from SFold (98%).
 This could be because of the differences in data collection and analysis methods, as well as differences in soils, tillage, and slope.
 For example, conservation tillage was employed in the Nazari et al. [16] study while here deep tillage (i.e. subsoiling) was performed to promote infiltration.

 QFnew had higher mean volumes, yet QFold volumes were equal to or exceeded that of QFnew for eight of the smaller 28 site-events in the analysis (Table S4).
 An example of QFold dominating the entirety of event flows was during back-to-back events of July 2 and July 3 of 2021.
 For the duration of a multi-peak event on 07/02/2021, QFnew remained higher than QFold.
 The event the following day, which occurred on saturated soils, QFold remained higher than QFnew.
 This suggests that in back-to-back events AMC can have an impact on matrix-PFP mixing.
 However, AMC metrics in this study, namely 24-hour and 7- and 30-day rainfall totals, were not positively correlated with QFold volumes (Table S5).
 While higher AMC corresponds to wetter macropore walls, where the potential for matrix-PFP interactions increases [22], [25], [63], results here suggest that soils needed to be above field capacity for QFold to be the dominate transport pathway to TD at these sites.
 We observed similar correlations between QFold and QFnew volumes (r = 0.49) as in the Nazari et al. [16] study (r = 0.40), who also found that only the smaller events had QFold volumes exceeding QFnew (3 of 27 events).
 QFold had a much smaller standard deviation than QFnew, suggesting QFold has the potential to be the dominate transport pathway during smaller events simply because there is less QFnew.